-(who both sport flaming red hair) with the PF being Paul Friday's initials.
-Hardy and highly productive, PF-11TM appears to be the best bet for organic growers with superior resistance to bacterial canker and brown rot.
-Large, richly coloured, freestone fruit has excellent flavour.
-SELF-FERTILE | ZONE 5 | HARVEST: MID AUG.
-155-2151 Semi-Dwarf (Bailey) \$59.95 HARKO This reliable producer is one of our most cold hardy nectarines.
+- 'Tree-ripened flavour is pure ambrosia'.
+Top that!
+This is one of the few nectarines with sufficient winter hardiness for most of us and still seems as good as any in terms of resistance to the possible peach problems (canker, brown rot, bacterial leaf spot) No resistance to squirrels though!
+Hardired is extremely productive, so fruit thinning is recommended.
+Large, showy, pink blossoms in spring are a bonus.

+SELF-FERTILE | ZONE 5 | HARVEST: LATE AUG.

+155-3251 Semi-Dwarf (Bailey) \$63.95

+HARKO

+This reliable producer is one of our most cold hardy nectarines.
 It has good disease resistance and is a slightly more compact tree.
 The medium to large fruit has great flavour with juicy, melting, semi-freestone yellow flesh.
 Harko is very productive so fruit size will benefit from diligent thinning and pruning.

-Courtesy of Nutcracker Nursery
+Courtesy of Fred Lichti

-SEMI-FERTILE | ZONE 5 | HARVEST: LATE AUG.
-155-3353 Semi-Dwarf (St. Julien A)
+SEMI-FERTILE | ZONE 5 | HARVEST: MID-LATE AUG.
+155-3351 Semi-Dwarf (Bailey)

-\$59.95
+\$63.95

 MERICREST

 This seldom seen old-timer still bears the title of 'the hardiest nectarine'.
 Developed by Elwyn Meader of New Hampshire, it supposedly withstands winter temperatures of -29°C. Midsized fruit with smooth, dark red skin and firm, juicy, freestone flesh has rich and sweet, yet tangy flavour.
 Mericrest has respectable disease

 Courtesy Dave Wilson Nursery resistance for a nectarine, particularly to brown rot and bacterial leaf spot.
 SELF-FERTILE | ZONE 4/5 | HARVEST: LATE AUG.
-NO AVAILABILITY FOR 2024 Growing Tip
+NO AVAILABILITY FOR 2025 Pruning Tip